trailofbits/testing-handbook/content/docs/formal-verification/tamarin/_index.md

 # Tamarin

-Tamarin is a formal verification tool that can be used to model the security properties of a protocol in the symbolic model.
+Tamarin is a symbolic verification tool that can be used to model the security properties of cryptographic protocols.
 Protocols are modeled either using multiset term rewrite rules, or using a version of the applied pi-calculus.
 Security properties are specified using a fragment of first-order temporal logic, and can be proved either automatically or interactively using a web-based interface.

 ## Benefits of using Tamarin